 How to Do It

-Boil water and let it cool slightly—you want it hot, but not bubbling.
+Boil water and let it cool slightly.
+You want it hot, but not bubbling.

 Gently swirl or shake the piece (covering the openings) to help dislodge the reclaim.